 Using a forklift to lift a person OSHA

-- Use a safe work method when using working platforms, i.e integrated platform.
+- Use a safe work method when using working platforms, i.e integrated platforms.
 Use of nonintegrated platforms should only be permissible in exceptional circumstances under-documented controls

 - Remain in control of the forklift while workers are on the platform

 - Use spotters when operating in congested areas

 Forklift safety procedures: Never

 - Lift a person on the forks or on a pallet, or similar, balanced on the forks